JeffHing/extend-this/README.md

 extend.method('withDelegate', delegateMethod);
 ```

-When a method is invoked, it is passed a `parser` function and the user
+When a method is invoked, it is passed a `parser` function and any user
 arguments.
 The method is responsible for calling the parser function with
 the user arguments and returning the parameters from the parser function.
 But before doing so, a method can: